-This Otis sterling bracelet is a lovely example of an Art Deco line bracelet, the forerunner of today’s tennis bracelet, features square-cut diamanté channel set in rhodium-plated sterling silver with engraved edges and a diamanté-encrusted fold-over clasp.
-The excellent articulation speaks to the high-quality construction, which actually was the same as that used by Wachenheimer Bros.
+This Otis sterling bracelet is a lovely example of an Art Deco line bracelet, the forerunner of today’s tennis bracelet.
+It features faceted, square-cut diamanté channel-set in rhodium-plated sterling silver.
+Engraved edges and a diamanté-embellished fold-over clasp complete the design.
+The excellent articulation speaks to its high-quality construction, which actually was the same as that used by Wachenheimer Bros.
 (Read about the companies’ connection.)
 Bracelets in this style (known as flexible bracelets in that era) were all the rage in the 1920s-1930s and were typically worn in multiples.
-You can see this bracelet paired with other line bracelets in the photos.
+You can see this one paired with other line bracelets in the photos.
 Although the stones have aged a bit, this jewel still has lots of sparkle.
 Scroll down to see coordinating pieces.

 Only 1 item available

 - Vintage Brooches & Pins, 1930s Jewelry, Pennino Bros.
 JewelryThis amazing lapel watch by Pennino is the ultimate in Art Deco design, with pavé and baguettes set in rhodium-plated sterling silver.
 The pin closes with a roll-over safety clasp.
 And the best part is that the watch works!
 It has been cleaned by my expert watchmaker.
 The watch is attached to the brooch upside down, so you can read the time when you are wearing this piece.
 The numbers on the watch face are also SO Deco in design, and the original blue hour, minute and second hands are present.
 What an unusual and fantastic piece!
 Scroll down to see a selection of lovely coordinating bracelets.USD$595.00